 Set against the rolling hills of Biei, the Panoramic Flower Gardens Shikisai-no-oka (四季彩の丘) burst into waves of color that seem to stretch forever, creating a dreamlike playground for kids to explore, run, and imagine.
-Families visiting Shikisai no Oka Biei can wander through endless flower fields that showcase the natural beauty of Hokkaido, from lavender and tulips to sunflowers and dahlias.
-Much like the famous Furano Farm Tomita (ファーム富田), this colorful landscape offers families the chance to plan their visit around seasonal bloom patterns, tickets, and opening hours that change throughout the year.
+While famous for its endless flower fields that showcase the natural beauty of Hokkaido, from lavender and tulips to sunflowers, this destination is a staple of Asahikawa family-friendly travel and much more than just a photo stop.

 Why Panoramic Flower Gardens Shikisai-no-oka is Great for Families with Kids